 Energia All-Ireland Women’s Junior Cup Quarter-Finals: Results Round-Up

-Skibbereen and Enniskillen are through to the semi-finals of the Energia All-Ireland Women’s Junior Cup after victories over Westport and Sligo respectively this afternoon.
+Queen’s University, Skibbereen and Enniskillen are through to the semi-finals of the Energia All-Ireland Women’s Junior Cup.

 Skibbereen made home advantage count with a 61-5 win over Westport.
 Head Coach Sana Govender was able to call on four of his MTU Cork players who’d claimed victory in the SSI/IRFU Women’s Tier 3 Cup on Wednesday (Jasmine Kiely, Emma Beamish, Emma Connolly, Clea Michel) and were 25-0 up at half time.
 Westport were resolute through out and got on the scoreboard through Claire Coughlan in the second half.